Our research is editorially independent but we may earn a commission for purchases made through our links.

-The state of Montana spans over 147,000 square miles, making it the fourth largest state in terms of size in the U.S. However, only a little over a million people call this place home, which means that Montana is packed with small towns scattered in all directions.
-With stunningly beautiful scenery and landscapes throughout the state, it’s no surprise that there are lots of little towns worth visiting.
+Despite the fact that Montana spans over 147,000 square miles, making it the fourth largest state in terms of size in the U.S., only a little over a million people call this place home.
+This means Montana is packed with small towns scattered in all directions.
+With stunningly beautiful scenery and landscapes throughout the state, it’s no surprise these little towns are worth visiting.
 Here are 10 of our favorites!

 YOU'RE ALL SET!